OAGi/Score/docs/user_guide/index.rst

    2. *Deprecated*.
 It can only be updated from false (unchecked) to true (checked).

    3. *Value Constraint*.
-Select “Default” or “Fixed” value constraint in the dropdown list and specify the value in the adjacent field.
+Select "Default" or "Fixed" value constraint in the dropdown list and specify the value in the adjacent field.
-      Note that “Fixed” value constraint and “Nillable” are mutually exclusive, i.e., “Nillable” cannot be true if there is a fixed value constraint and vice versa. *Value constraint* is optional.
+      Note that "Fixed" value constraint and "Nillable" are mutually exclusive, i.e., "Nillable" cannot be true if there is a fixed value constraint and vice versa. *Value constraint* is optional.

    4. *Definition Source*.
 Specify the source of the definition.
 This is